Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 you may wish to update your copy of Mininet.
 This is easily done using:

 	cd ~/mininet
-	sudo make develop # this only needs to be done once git fetch
+        git checkout master # assuming you want to update to the current master branch sudo make develop # this only needs to be done once git fetch
 	git pull --rebase